By Euro Weekly News Media • 18 November 2011 • 11:59

 “Some Greeks can retire in their early 50s with a full pension, this is a madness that has led us to this disaster.”

 Meanwhile, Ellen aged 22, manager of a boutique near the Plaka said “the whole of summer has been dead.
-What tourist would want to come to
+What tourist would want to come to Athens while people are fighting with the police, throwing petrol bombs and pieces of concrete?

 “My friends have no money some live on €400 a month, they can only shop in the markets for food that is almost rotten and buy second hand clothes, the winter will be long and cold”.

-Nineteen-year-old Matta studied Spanish philosophy at the
+Nineteen-year-old Matta studied Spanish philosophy at the university of Athens is now working in a gift shop.

 “My friends are leaving Greece to go to America, or anywhere, just to get away from Greece the future is not looking good, many of young people have no work, I think Greece should return to the Drachma it will help the economy, with the Drachma we would have a better exchange rate”.